-When a medicine requires refrigeration, it will be kept in cold storage and locked in the Main Office at Longdon Park School with restricted access.
+When a medicine requires refrigeration, it will be kept in cold storage and locked in The Medical Room at Longdon Park School.
 At Longdon Parkway the fridge will be in the first aid room.
 This room is kept locked at all times.
 To avoid confusion, medicines should be kept on a separate shelf used only for the storage of medication.
 The medication should be clearly labelled as described above.
 If a refrigerator contains medicines, access to it should be carefully monitored.
 Members of staff who use the refrigerator are made aware of the importance of keeping the medicine safe and secure within the fridge.